For Clinicians

 Fatigue and Brain Injury

-Facilitated by: Nickolas Dasher, MD
+Facilitated by Nickolas Dasher, MD

 Fatigue is a common complaint after a brain injury and while it can be partially related directly to the type and severity of the brain injury, it is most often perpetuated by deconditioning and lifestyle factors.
 This class focused on the mechanisms contributing to fatigue after brain injury and behavioral treatments to help mitigate its impact to improve quality of life.